knvd/HADES/README.md

-# HADES (Hybrid Algorithm Encryption System)
+# HADES

-A hybrid Encryption/Decryption Algorithm implementing both DES and RSA algorithm.
+A H_ybrid A_lgorithm E_ncryption S_ystem implementing both DES and RSA.

-Name: Hades was the god of the underworld in greek Mythology(https://en.wikipedia.org/wiki/Hades).
+Name Background: Hades was the god of the underworld in greek Mythology(https://en.wikipedia.org/wiki/Hades).

 RSA is a Secure Encryption algorithm but Using RSA algorithm for data encryption is a time consuming process a it is 10x slower than normal DES.On the other hand DES or any Private key algorithm has the drawback of sharing of secret/key.